-- Smart bets will win with less variance.
+- Good bets will win with less variance.
 Reducing the possibility for a referee to decide the outcome of a bet makes that outcome more predictable.
 This means there will be less bad beats when good bets lose due to bad luck.

 VAR has more subtle impacts on bets other than just changing the result of one specific outcome such as the final score:

 - Disrupting the betting process – Betting markets are suspended for longer as a result of pending decisions.